Popular Model Guide

 What buyers keep asking about the Subaru WRX

-These are common concerns shoppers raise before buying this model, answered through FLAS inspection standards.
+These are common concerns shoppers raise before buying this model — answered the way our mechanics actually check a car.

-01Stock WRX maintenanceWRX shoppers ask whether a stock car is dependable enough for daily use.Answer with oil records, tire matching, clutch feel, boost behavior, scan history, and whether the car was kept close to stock.Discussion source
+01Stock WRX maintenanceWRX shoppers ask whether a stock car is dependable enough for daily use.Check oil records, tire matching, clutch feel, boost behavior, scan history, and whether the car was kept close to stock.Discussion source

-02Used performance-car historyBuyers ask what actually happens after buying a used WRX.Explain clutch, timing/major-service records, brakes, tires, modifications, and whether the prior owner drove it hard.Discussion source
+02Used performance-car historyBuyers ask what actually happens after buying a used WRX.Review the clutch, timing and major-service records, brakes, tires, modifications, and any signs the prior owner drove it hard.Discussion source

 Fit Check